The Left Hand of Darkness: Plot summary

-In the Orgota capital of Mishnory, Ai finds the Orgota politicians are initially far more direct with him.
+In the Orgota capital, Ai finds the Orgota politicians are initially far more direct with him.
 He is given comfortable quarters, and is allowed to present his invitation to the council that rules Orgoreyn.
 Three members of the council, Shusgis, Obsle, and Yegey, are particularly supportive of him.
 These three are members of an "Open Trade" faction, which wants to end the conflict with Karhide.
 Estraven, who was banished from Karhide, is found working with these council members, and tells Ai that he was responsible for Ai's reception in Orgoreyn.
 Despite the support, Ai feels uneasy.
 Estraven warns him not to trust the Orgota leaders, and he hears rumors of the "Sarf", or secret police, that truly control Orgoreyn.
 He ignores both his feeling and the warning, and is once again blindsided; he is arrested unexpectedly one night, interrogated, and sent to a far-northern labor camp where he suffers from the harsh cold, is forced into hard labor, and given debilitating drugs.
 He becomes ill and his death seems imminent.

 His captors expect him to die in the camp, but to Ai's great surprise, Estraven (whom Ai still distrusts) breaks Ai out of the farm.
 Estraven spends the last of his money on supplies, and then steals more, breaking his own moral code.
-The pair begin a dangerous 80-day trek across the northern Gobrin ice sheet back to Karhide, because Estraven believes that the reappearance of Ai in Karhide will convince Karhide to accept the Ekumen treaty, knowing that Karhide will want the honor of doing so before Orgoreyn.
+The pair begin a dangerous 80-day trek across the northern ice sheet back to Karhide, because Estraven believes that the reappearance of Ai in Karhide will convince Karhide to accept the Ekumen treaty, knowing that Karhide will want the honor of doing so before Orgoreyn.
 Over the journey Ai and Estraven learn to trust and accept one another's differences.
 Ai is eventually successful in teaching Estraven mindspeech; Estraven hears Ai speaking in his mind with the voice of Estraven's dead sibling and lover Arek, demonstrating the close connection that Ai and Estraven have developed.
 When they reach Karhide, Ai sends a radio transmission to his ship, which lands a few days later.
 Betrayed by a friend they had trusted to hide them, Estraven tries to cross the land border back into Orgoreyn, but is killed by border guards, who also capture Ai.
 Estraven's prediction is borne out when Ai's presence in Karhide triggers the collapse of governments in both Karhide and Orgoreyn.
 Karhide agrees to join the Ekumen, followed shortly by Orgoreyn, completing Ai's mission.
 Ai struggles with his grief over Estraven's death, requesting that the King posthumously clear Estraven's name, and seeks out Estraven's hometown.
 He encounters Estraven's elderly father and the grown child he had with Arek.
 Though both are initially wary, given Estraven's still-public branding as a traitor, both request that Ai recount their travels together.